Adolph S. Oko Jr.: Ship's final days

 Apparently, fallout from Oko's concerns at Naples and in the refugee operations led to his dismissal by Israeli officials on January 5, 1949.

 The ship entered the Israeli merchant fleet and was renamed Dromit.
 It was retired from service on March 6, 1962, and was scrapped in 1963.

 Later life

 Oko resided in Point Reyes Station, California where he conducted a real estate business.
 Oko was president of the Drake Navigators Guild and promoted research on Drake's landing in California.
 Oko almost single-handedly rehabilitated the Inverness Yacht Club.

 Death

-Oko died in 1963 of a heart attack at the age 58.
+Oko died in 1963 of a heart attack at the age of 58.
 Gladys Oko remarried and moved to Massachusetts where she, too, died of a heart attack in 1977.